 What Is Divorce Good For?

-Predictability and divorce do not go together.
-But, armed with realistic expectations, you will have the best chance of being satisfied with the end result of your divorce.
-Consequently, it is wise to understand the realities of what a divorce can and cannot do for you.
-So what is divorce good for?
+Predictability and divorce don't go together.
+But, armed with realistic expectations, you'll have the best chance of being satisfied with the end result of your divorce.
+Consequently, it's wise to understand the realities of what a divorce can and can't do for you.
+So what is divorce good for, anyway?

 What Divorce Can Do